MicrosoftCloudEssentials-LearningHub/AzureMachineLearning-Overview/infrastructure/azMachineLearning/README.md

 ------------------------------------------

-> This repository contains Terraform configurations for setting up an Azure Machine Learning workspace along with compute clusters and supportive resources to form the core of an ML platform.
+> Terraform configurations for setting up an Azure Machine Learning workspace along with compute clusters and supportive resources to form the core of an ML platform.
 > `Remember, managing your infrastructure through code (IaC) not only ensures consistency, but also offers version control, reproducibility, and collaboration benefits—essential for scalable ML operations.`
 > For additional Terraform templates covering various Azure services, check out [this repository](https://github.com/MicrosoftCloudEssentials-LearningHub/AzureTerraformTemplates-v0.0.0).
 Explore and borrow ideas as needed!